jamiewilbraham/azure-docs/articles/cognitive-services/Bing-Image-Search/quickstarts/java.md

 ---
 # Quickstart: Search for images with the Bing Image Search API, an Azure cognitive service

-Use this quickstart to send search requests to the Bing Image Search API in Azure Cognitive Services.
+Use this quickstart to send search requests to the Bing Image Search API in Azure Cognitive Research Technologies.
 This Java application sends a search query to the API, and displays the URL of the first image in the results.
 While this application is written in Java, the API is a RESTful web service compatible with most programming languages.

 The source code for this sample is available [on GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/java/Search/BingImageSearchv7Quickstart.java) with additional error handling and annotations.